 FIFA panel leaves Russia anti-gay issue to Blatter

-“We have been advised that the FIFA administration, the president and secretary general, are in discussions with the Russian authorities,” Webb said after the panel’s six-hour session.
+“We have been advised that the FIFA administration, the president and secretary general, are in discussions with the Russian authorities,” Webb said after the panel’s six-hour session on Thursday.

 Webb said FIFA “does not tolerate or accept any form of discrimination.”

-Still, his panel which met on Thursday doesn’t plan to send guidelines to Russia and 2022 World Cup host Qatar, where homosexual acts are illegal.
+However, his panel doesn’t plan to send guidelines to Russia and 2022 World Cup host Qatar, where homosexual acts are illegal.

 “If there is an infringement in regard to the FIFA statutes, that is for the FIFA disciplinary bodies and FIFA executive committee to address,” he said.
 One of Webb’s FIFA board colleagues is Russia’s sports minister, Vitaly Mutko.

-Thursday’s meeting was a second for the task force, which succeeded in May pushing through recommendations for tougher sanctions following racist incidents in football.
+The meeting Thursday was a second for the task force, which pushed through in May recommendations for tougher sanctions for racist actions in soccer.